 The Head Start Early Learning Outcomes Framework consists of five central Domains that is broken down into Sub-Domains, Goals, Developmental Progressions and Indicators, based on the age most typically developing children learn.
 These domains reflect research-based expectations for learning and development.
-The HSELOF emphasizes the key skills, behaviors, and knowledge that programs must foster in children ages birth to 5 to help them be successful in school and life.
+The HSELOF emphasizes the key skills, behaviors, and knowledge that programs must foster in all children to help them be successful in school and life.
 It is used to guide choices in curriculum and learning materials, plan daily activities and experiences, and inform quality interactions and intentional teaching practices.

-The Parent, Family and Community Engagement Framework is a roadmap for progress in achieving the types of outcomes that lead to positive and enduring change for children and families.
-It is an approach to program change that shows how an agency can work together as a whole - across systems and service areas - to promote parent and community engagement and children's learning and development.
+The Parent, Family and Community Engagement Framework is a research-based, organizational guide which serves as an organized approach to systemic, integrated and comprehensive parent, family and community engagement.
+The Framework leads to positive and enduring change for children and families, and shows how an agency can work together as a whole - across systems and service areas - to promote parent and community engagement and children's learning and development.

 KCEOC adopted the "Kentucky Head Start School Readiness Goals for Children" as our broad, overall goals for the children we serve.
 We then established program specific goals that relate to the strengths and needs of the children we serve.
-These goals are aligned with the Head Start Early Learning Outcomes Framework, Kentucky's Early Childhood Standards, The Creative Curriculum, Teaching Strategies Gold Assessment and Ages and Stages and Dial 4 screenings.
+These goals are aligned with the HSELOF, Ky's Early Childhood Standards, The Creative Curriculum, Teaching Strategies Gold Assessment and Ages and Stages and Dial 4 screenings.